FredDominant/githuberr/README.md

 # githuberr
-Android project that consumes GitHub's API and displays awesome stuff
+This is my first Android project.
+This project consumes GitHub's API and displays awesome stuff.